-- Three months before and up to three months after the 65th birthday (if eligible for Medicare based on age). - Three months before and up to three months after the 25th month of cash disability benefits (if eligible for Medicare based on disability).
+- Three months before and up to three months after first becoming eligible for Medicare (if eligible based on end-stage kidney disease). - Three months before and up to three months after the 65th birthday (if eligible for Medicare based on age). - Three months before and up to three months after the 25th month of cash disability benefits (if eligible for Medicare based on disability).

 General enrollment for the Medicare prescription drug program may vary from year to year.
 Contact Medicare directly for the current year's open enrollment dates.
-The start period begins January 1 of the new year.
+The start period is January 1 of the new year.

-A more detailed explanation of the Medicare benefits is available in the government publication, "Medicare and YOU".
+A more detailed explanation of Medicare benefits is available in the government publication, "Medicare and YOU."